 Sec.
 1-40.
 Recycler responsibilities.

 (a) By January 1, 2019, and by January 1 of each year thereafter for that program year, beginning with program year 2019, each recycler must register with the Agency by (i) submitting to the Agency a $3,000 registration fee and (ii) completing and submitting to the Agency the registration form prescribed by the Agency.
-The registration form prescribed by the Agency shall include, without limitation, the address of each location where the recycler manages residential CEDs collected through a manufacturer e-waste program and the certification required under subsection (d) of this Section.
+The registration form prescribed by the Agency shall include, without limitation, the address of each location where the recycler manages CEDs from covered entities collected through a manufacturer e-waste program and the certification required under subsection (d) of this Section.
 All registration fees collected by the Agency pursuant to this Section shall be deposited into the Solid Waste Management Fund.

 (a-5) The Agency may deny a registration under this Section if the recycler or any employee or officer of the recycler has a history of: